ChristophP/react-model-view-update/README.md

 This pattern (also known as the Elm architecture) breaks down an app into 4 main functions.

-- **init**: An initial value for your state
+- **init**: An function which returns the initial value for your model
-- **update**: A function that gets messages, the current state and computes and returns a new state (reducer).
+- **update**: A function that gets messages, the current model and computes and returns a new model (reducer).
 Runs whenever events happen.
 - **view**: A function that gets the model and a message dispatching function and returns some JSX.
 - **subscriptions**: A function that sets up event listeners to events external to the application like timers, sockets, or clicks on the document and dispatches new messages.
-Runs whenever the state changes.
+Runs whenever the model changes.

 ## Example usage